This Data Processing Agreement (the “DPA”), is entered into by

 6. LIABILITY AND AUDITS

-3. If a Supervisory Authority requires an audit of the data processing facilities from which Processor processes Controller’s Personal Data to ascertain or monitor Controller ‘s compliance with Data Protection Requirements, Processor will cooperate with such audit.
-Controller is responsible for all costs and fees related to such audit, including all reasonable costs and fees for any and all time Processor expends for any such audit, in addition to the rates for services performed by Processor.
+other party . - If a Supervisory Authority requires an audit of the data processing facilities from which Processor processes Controller’s Personal Data to ascertain or monitor Controller ‘s compliance with Data Protection Requirements, Processor will cooperate with such audit.
+Processor bears its own participation and internal resource costs for such audits.
+Controller bears only external auditor fees if applicable.

 7. DATA TRANSFERS